thedemz/dotnet-sqlmetal-plus/README.md

 http://www.codeproject.com/Articles/37198/SqlMetalPlus-A-VS-Add-in-to-Manage-Custom-Changes

+The origin code should work on Visaul Studio 2008 and 2010.

 Added additional code to get it working on Visual Studio 2013.

-Build the code or just download the binaries found in SetupProject\bin
+Build the code or just download the binaries found in SetupProject/bin/Release